iPadOS 16: what you need to know about your next iPad update

 A key macOS mode coming to iPadOS is Stage Manager, which gives you desktop-like functionality - you can have overlapping windows, you can shove all your background apps to the side to see them in one list, and you can resize windows too.

-Apple has also pledged to upgrade more first-party apps to make them 'Desktop-class' though this seems to involve hundreds of tiny little tweaks instead of anyone massive change.
+Apple has also pledged to upgrade more first-party apps to make them 'Desktop-class' though this seems to involve hundreds of tiny little tweaks, like different ways to list files or view folders, instead of anyone massive change.
 It makes sense, though, since iPadOS feels basically like a giant version of iOS at the moment.

 iPadOS 16 Freeform